vortexion256/axion/DEPLOYMENT.md

 ### Build Fails
 - Ensure `FIREBASE_SERVICE_ACCOUNT_KEY` is set in Vercel environment variables
 - Check that the JSON format is valid (no extra characters)
-- **No vercel.json needed** - Next.js handles API routes automatically
+- Next.js automatically detects and deploys API routes

 ### Webhook Not Working
 - Verify the webhook URL in Twilio matches your Vercel deployment: `https://your-app.vercel.app/api/webhook/whatsapp/{companyId}`